-- Processor & ASICs Processors process the data to measure the output and store it to the memory. - D-A Converter A digital-to-analog converter converts the digital data fed by the processor to analog data - Actuator An actuator compares the output given by the D-A Converter to the actual (expected) output stored in it and stores the approved output.
+A-D Converter - An analog-to-digital converter converts the analog signal sent by the sensor into a digital signal.
+Processor &amp; ASICs - Processors process the data to measure the output and store it to the memory.
+D-A Converter - A digital-to-analog converter converts the digital data fed by the processor to analog data Actuator - An actuator compares the output given by the D-A Converter to the actual (expected) output stored in it and stores the approved output.